mkg20001/pull-stream-to-net-socket/README.md

 # Why

-Every tried to use native TLS or any other nodeJS thing that requires net.Sockets or a net.Server?
+Ever tried to use native TLS or any other nodeJS thing that requires net.Sockets or a net.Server?

 It's way too complicated...